-A native of New York, Katrina Corazon Barrientos is a first-year PhD student in Spanish Literature at the University of Notre Dame.
-She earned her BA in Spanish Literature with a minor in Latin American & Caribbean Studies, summa cum laude, from the State University of New York at Albany in 2015.
-Katrina then obtained an MA in Spanish Literature with a minor in Spanish Cultural Studies at the same university in 2016.
+A native of New York, Katrina Corazon Barrientos is pursuing her PhD in Spanish Literature and is currently a Presidential Fellow and Kellogg Institute Doctoral Student Affiliate.
+Katrina earned her BA and MA in Spanish Literature with a minor in Latin American & Caribbean Studies, summa cum laude, from the University at Albany in New York.

 When she is not busy with her academic pursuits, Katrina enjoys writing her own poetry and novels about characters of color as they navigate life in America and sometimes lose each other, but find themselves.
+She also draws an ever-growing collection of fine pencil portraits of human rights leaders she admires, such as Frantz Fanon, La Machi Francisca Linconao and Rigoberta Menchú.
 Katrina is also a music enthusiast who plays the piano, sings operatic pop and occasionally composes original pieces.

 Abad, Katrina B. “Guión de Yo fumo puros como mi abuela: un cortometraje.”
 Scholars Archive at University at Albany 4 March 2017: 1-3.
 Web.